 a.
 Review all fees that were billed for accuracy.
 Embezzlement is not the only threat to your practice’s revenue; simple clerical mistakes can also be costly.
 A one-digit error in a procedure code can cost you hundreds of dollars.

 b.
 Review payments received.
-One thing to check is to look payments made by patients during the day to ensure that your policies for collecting co-pays are being followed.
+One thing to check is to look at payments made by patients during the day to ensure that your policies for collecting co-pays are being followed.
 In other words, if your policy is to collect co-payments (or at least estimates thereof) on walk-out, your daysheet will tell you if team members are following this policy.

 c.
 Ensure that there was a fee charged for every patient you saw today unless you know that a specific patient was booked for a “no-charge” appointment (an example of a no-charge appointment is a visit within a multi-visit procedure that had a single fee, such as an ortho check if your practice does orthodontic treatment).

 d.
-Review all adjustments (both debit and credit adjustments) and ensure that you understand the reason for them, and that the adjustments make sense in the context.
+Review all adjustments (both debit and credit adjustments) and ensure that you understand the reason for them and that the adjustments make sense in the context.
 Substituting an adjustment code for a payment code is one of the most basic methods of concealing theft.

 e.
 Check the “continuity” of accounts receivable.
 The “closing” balance of receivables from the last day that your practice was open should be exactly the same as the “opening” receivables balance for today.
 If these two receivables balances are not identical, it means that there was some activity in your practice management software between the end of your last workday and the beginning of the current one.

 f.
-An excellent idea is to print “roll-up” reports instead of current day ones from your software.
+An excellent idea is to print “roll-up” reports instead of current-day ones from your software.
 Even though it is commonly called a “daysheet,” this report can cover any period you wish.
 So if today is Monday, and your office’s last working day was last Thursday, rather than review a Monday daysheet, you should be looking at one that spans the period from the last cutoff on Thursday until the end of today.
-This will show you any transactions that took place in the three days when the office was closed.
+This report will show you any transactions that took place in the three days when the office was closed.
 Since you are printing the reports yourself, this is not hard to do.

 - Ensure that all patients are “checked out” in your practice management software.
 Checking out is the process of closing an appointment in practice management software.
-Checking out a patient forces the front desk staff to either apply a charge or to record a patient as having had a no-charge appointment.
+Checking out a patient forces the front desk staff to either apply a charge or record a patient as having had a no-charge appointment.
 When any patient who had chargeable work done is not checked out, you have lost money.

-Not having (and using!) specific adjustment codes deprives you of information needed to make key decisions about your practice, such as whether you should drop a specific PPO plan, or whether a specific marketing initiative is working.
-Having only a few adjustment categories (or one generic category that is used for all adjustments, and yes, I have seen this on occasion) also makes it easier to “bury” fraudulent adjustments.
+Not having (and using!) specific adjustment codes deprives you of information needed to make key decisions about your practice, such as whether you should drop a specific PPO plan or whether a specific marketing initiative is working.
+Having only a few adjustment categories (or one generic category used for all adjustments, and yes, I have seen this on occasion) also makes it easier to “bury” fraudulent adjustments.
 Forcing specificity makes inappropriate adjustments much more conspicuous.

-Whatever the cause of an adjustment, it represents money out of your pocket, and for that reason it requires scrutiny comparable to if you were writing a check for the same amount.
+Whatever the cause of an adjustment, it represents money out of your pocket, and for that reason, it requires scrutiny comparable to if you were writing a check for the same amount.

 - There is no particular benefit to having an external party review the daysheet or daily balancing.
-You should personally verify agreement between practice management software and today’s deposit.
+You should personally verify the agreement between practice management software and today’s deposit.
 It is permissible to outsource the monthly reconciliation that compares a month at once.
 Reconciling the entire month at once drastically reduces the workload involved for the person performing the reconciliation, because most of the timing differences that have occurred within the month will have worked themselves out, and it is only the ones that straddle the beginning or end of the month that need to be addressed.
 This monthly reconciliation provides a “double-check” on the daily work that you are doing.